Tags: baking, breakfast, scones

 Tags: baking, bread

-For the recipe, see Baking with Julia by Dorie Greenspan or read Gaye’s Laws of The Kitchen.
-It’s also here (and there’s even a video of Leslie and Julia making the tart together).
+For the bread recipe, see Baking with Julia by Dorie Greenspan.
+It’s also here, and there’s even a video of Lauren and Julia making pumpernickel together.
 Don’t forget to check out the rest of the TWD Blogroll!

 Tags: baking, bread, breakfast